siddhartha-kar/tcga-imputation/README.md

 ---

-If you need the genotypes for individual SNPs, convert ``allchr_pgs.vcf`` into 012 genotype format files using vcftools (in the vcftools directory).
+If you need the genotypes for individual SNPs, convert ``allchr_pgs.vcf`` into 012 genotype format files using vcftools.
 The 012 represents the number of ALT alleles.

 >```ulimit -n 3000```